How Mastercard Revolutionizes Marketing with AI: The Digital Engine

 Click-through rate vs. your own benchmarks: Track AI-assisted campaigns against your historical averages for the same channels, not against industry averages.

-Engagement rate lift: Compare AI-assisted campaigns against traditionally planned campaigns on the same platforms, same budget.
+Engagement rate lift: Compare AI-assisted campaigns against traditionally planned campaigns on the same platforms and budget.

 Sentiment shift: Particularly valuable when brand perception is a goal, not just performance.